momostarsky/imebra_git/docs/risks_requirements.rst

 .. _REQ_USER_PROTOCOL:

-[REQ_USER_PROTOCOL] Imebra must supply a base class for IO streaming ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+[REQ_USER_PROTOCOL] Dicomhero must supply a base class for IO streaming ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Since Imebra does not provide TLS, it must provide a base IO streaming class from which the user can build its own streaming class.
+Since Dicomhero does not provide TLS, it must provide a base IO streaming class from which the user can build its own streaming class.